 If you’re a Blogger, or even a trainee journalist like myself, Jenna Farmer is… well, a useful contact to have.
 She is also one of the nicest Bloggers that I have interacted with.
 She blogs at A Balanced Belly; she also blogs about Blogging at The Bloglancer.
 She is also a freelance journalist.
-(Quite frankly, I admire her, simply put.)
+(Quite frankly, I admire her.)
 So, over email, I asked her some questions about Blogging and the industry.

 What introduced you and got you into blogging?